human-nature-lab/Phenotype-paper/README.md

 The microbiome composition variance explained by phenotypes was calculated by permutational multivariate analysis of variance using distance matrices, implemented in the adonis function for R package vegan (v.2.6), using 1000 permutations and a Bray-Curtis distance matrix calculated using relative abundances of microbial species.
 Variance explained was also performed using relative abundances of MetaCyc microbial biochemical pathways separately.

+### Meta-analysis of BMI (Body Mass Index)

+We screened publicly available datasets using the curatedMetagenomicData package (v3.6.2) to look for cohorts from similar populations and sharing the most number of available metadata.
+We identified a total of 5 non-western studies having in common BMI (Asnicar F et.al (2021), HMP (2012), HMP (2019), Qin N et.al (2014)) along with 4 western cohorts (Kaur K et.al (2020), Lokmer A et.al (2019), Obregon-Tito AJ (2015), Pasolli E et.al (2019), Rubel MA et.al (2020)) amounting to 5,001 samples.
+Data was downloaded from NCBI SRA using the accessions available through curatedMetagenomicData and processed using the same pipeline described beforehand.
+We then performed a meta-analysis on BMI values using species-level relative abundances using.
+Age, gender, and lifestyle category were used as controls.
+We discretized age by binning the value into three levels: child-adolescent (< 18), adult (18-60), and senior (> 60).
+A random effect meta-analysis was performed using species-level relative abundances normalized with CLR using the meta package (v 4.9-9).
+After using linear model to obtain correlation coefficients, the metacor function (from meta package) was used to Random effects using Paule-Mandel estimator method.
+P-values obtained were adjusted using FDR (Benjamini-Hochberg corrected).
+In total, 21 species were found significant after corrections.

 ### Strain phenotype analysis

 For strain-level analysis, we used the Almer function in “evolvability” package (v 2.0.0).
 Almer incorporates phylogenetic trees of species as correlated random effects structure.
 This aspect is written in as the A argument, which can be taken in from the generated sparse matrix of the phylogenetic tree from ape package.